EvanBurnette/samplekiller/Backlog of User Stories.md

 ### To Do
 1. As a sound designer, I want to remove redundant samples from each category
-    * When the user clicks the edit button on the bucket, it will take them to a mode where they can compare and remove redundant samples
+    * When the user clicks the edit button on the bucket, they can compare and remove just the samples in that category
-1. Users can browse more than 200 samples at a time
-    * Problem: Browsers won't allow more than 200 samples to be loaded at a time so we need to preload or unload based on sample focus +/- ~10-100 samples

 1. As a sound designer, I want to easily find the samples I've already categorized
-    * color code categorized samples
+    * color code categorized samples and add the export name

-1. Add count to export button so it reads "export 42 samples"
+1. Users can stop and restart a sample with the spacebar
 1. Users can click on a category button to categorize the current sample
     * focus will return to the last sample afterwards so that the user doesn't lose their place
 1. Users can customize the names and shortcut keys of each category